Consumer Medicine Information

 - some strong pain killers

-If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking AMIPRIDE.
+If you are unsure about any medicine you are taking, you should check with your doctor or pharmacist.
+They will have more information on medicines to be careful of while you are taking Amipride.

 How to take AMIPRIDE